 Finally, the lobster thermidor was served.
 It was totally worth the wait and I was really glad I chose to pre-order my meal.
 Not that the other entrees looked bad, but this was amazingly good.
 Not “airplane food” good, not “I just ate snail soup and this looks better in comparison” good, but just plain damn delicious.
 The vegetables were perfectly steamed and the mashed potatoes were fluffy with the perfect amount of salt.

-After this, dessert was served, which consisted of three items: Strawberry mille-feuille, noughat glace with chocolate stick and praline sauce, and rice pudding with coconut cream and mango pearl.
+After this, dessert was served, which consisted of three items: Strawberry mille-feuille, nougat glace with a chocolate stick and praline sauce, and rice pudding with coconut cream and mango pearl.
 I was also served a cappuccino.
 As much coffee as I drink, I don’t actually enjoy it.
 It’s merely for the caffeine/sugar boost.
 Does this ring true for anyone else?

 After dinner I continued watching Life of Pie, which was boring but visually stunning, and left me confused at the end.
 Afterwards, I stood up, grabbed my pajamas, and before I could head to the bathroom, the FA came back and asked if I’d like turndown service.
 Perfect timing.
 By the time I came back from the claustrophobia-inducing bathroom in my oversized pajamas, my bed was made.